UntitledModGame/umg-mods/lootplot.content.s0/entities/modifiers/_modifiers.md

 ### IDEA:
-By default, the `painter` should float.
+By default, modifiers should float.
 Ie have `canItemFloat = true`.
 That would be cool, and make it look mystical / special

+# Custom-gamemode ideas:

+- Challenge mode:
+Enemies spawn frequently.
+Point requirements increased.

+- Golden-spoon mode:
+Excess points are converted to money at the end of the round.
+Items and slots drain money each round.